 It's All About Your Choices - Go Nutritious

 Get students excited about school meals and snacks!
 Think about it this way — your school cafeteria might be the biggest, busiest “restaurant” in the area!
 Help the members of your school and community feel the excitement by giving your cafeteria and other places food is served a makeover.
-The goal is to give students access to more nutritious food options and to encourage them to make nutritious choices!
-Thanks to Cornell Center for Child Nutrition’s Smarter Lunchrooms Program for their help in developing this Play.
+The goal is to give students access to more nutritious food options and to encourage them to be the best version of themselves they can be!

-Convenient and appealing cafeterias, kiosks, vending machines and food carts can encourage nutrient-rich eating habits, which can help students provide fuel for their school dayiv and support them in developing nutritious eating habits.v
+Convenient and appealing cafeterias, kiosks, vending machines and food carts can encourage nutrient-rich eating habits, which can help students get fuel for their school dayiii and support them in developing nutritious eating habits.iv

 Huddle up!
 Meet with school nutrition professionals (those who work in your cafeteria to nourish you) to figure out how to improve your cafeteria and find locations for carts, kiosks and vending machines outside the cafeteria.
-Remember to include the whole team: the school nurse, who can help with your plan; the principal to give your plan a thumbs up; your school’s facilities managers and custodians for any specific information you may need to get some of your projects implemented; PE teachers, classroom teachers and students to help with renovations, painting and promotions; and your school’s parent organization to get parent volunteers for your work.
+Remember to include the whole team: the school nurse, who can help with your plan; the principal to give your plan a thumbs-up; your school’s facilities managers and custodians for any specific information you may need to get some of your projects implemented; PE teachers, classroom teachers and students to help with renovations, painting and promotions; and your school’s parent organization to get parent volunteers to lend a hand.
 By working together, the members of your team and community can make a positive impact on the whole school!

 Students!
 Here are some things you can do to get things going!